Mark Frankel: Early life

 Frankel was born on 13 June 1962 in London, where he was raised.
 He was the son of David Lionel Frankel, a former Royal Air Force pilot, and Grace Marshall.
 His grandmother was a concert pianist, and his grandfather was a prominent violinist and conductor.
 His father's family were Jewish emigrants from Poland and Russia into the East End.
-His mother was from an Indian Jewish family in Mumbai and Iraq.
+His mother was an Iraqi from a Jewish family from Baghdad.
 He attended Frensham Heights School.

 Frankel was cast in his first professional theatre role at age 10, but he gave up acting at age 16 to focus on school.
 When he was 20, he returned to the theatre.
 He studied amateur dramatics, took numerous classes, and studied with Jack Walzer from the Actors Studio in New York.
 He then decided to attend drama school for classical training.
 He was awarded a full three-year scholarship to the Webber Douglas Academy of Dramatic Art.